 Your first question: Is the cost worth it?

-Should You Borrow Money For a Home Renovation?
+When Should You Consider a Home Renovation Loan?

 Home renovations tend not to be cheap, and even a small project can go over budget.